hamletc1602/AuthorSite/README.md

 ## Unique access key for uploading files

-It is posisble to upload files directly wih the AWS S3 console to the bucket with the same name as your site domain, as described above, but for a large site, it's much, much easier to use a syncing tool like the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html) or others.
+It is posisble to upload files directly wih the AWS S3 console to the bucket with the same name as your site's test domain, as described above, but for a large site, it's much, much easier to use a syncing tool like the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html) or others.
 But to do this, you'll need to provide an access key pair for your site's S3 bucket.
 These keys are provided on the 'outputs' tab of this cloud Formation stack once it completes.

 ## Deleting The Site from AWS